 You can go by bus, Uber, or private taxi but bear in mind that Ubers are now allowed inside.
 Read that article for more information!

-There are many options on Sayulita Airport taxi services but like what I said, not all drivers have permits to enter the airport.
+There are many options for Sayulita Airport taxi services but like what I said, not all drivers have permits to enter the airport.
 They are also quite expensive (starting at US$135).

-You can book my local taxi driver Juan for less than US$55.
+You can book my local taxi driver!
 Juan is a great friend of mine (for years!) and I am supporting his business by promoting his services on this blog.

 What to pack for Sayulita